TrNi/AI_Blog/content/posts/Diffusion_Models_1.md

 The authors list contributions of this paper as:
 1. extreme flexibility in model structure,
 2. exact sampling,
-3. easy multiplication with other distributions, e.g. in order to compute a posterior, and
+3. easy multiplication with other distributions, e.g. in order to compute a posterior, and
-4. the model log likelihood, and the probability of individual states, to be cheaply evaluated.
+4. the model log likelihood, and the probability of individual states, to be cheaply evaluated.

 Efficacy of this un-supervised diffusion algorithm is demonstrated on datasets such as a 2D swiss roll, binary sequence, handwritten digits (MNIST), and natural images (CIFAR-10, bark, and dead leaves).